justin-t-5/BookSearch-API-Project/README.md

 ## Notes

 Describe any challenges encountered while building the app.
-I initially wanted to create a project with the SeatGeek api but I could not get access to it and had to switch to the OpenLibrary/BookSearch API.
+I initially wanted to create a project with the SeatGeek api but I could not get access to it and had to switch to the OpenLibrary/BookSearch API and had less time because I wasn't prepared to switch at the last minute.
 ## License

     Copyright [yyyy] [name of copyright owner]